 Mr. Masters has chaired and presented at dozens of appellate practice seminars and actively pursues pro bono work.
 Since 2004, he has been listed on the Washington State Supreme Court’s Pro Bono Honor Roll, recognizing over 50 hours of pro-bono service in a year.
 He is a past co-director of the Freemont Free Legal Clinic, and is a member of Kitsap Free Legal Services.
 He is also active in the community, having served on the boards of several community organizations .

-Mr. Masters has been very active in various bar association committees, sections, and pro bono efforts, previously serving as the WSBA Treasurer and Governor, and chairing the WSBA’s Rules & Procedures Committee (which oversees the court-rule-making process) and its Amicus Committee (overseeing appellate briefs filed on behalf of the Bar).
-Mr. Masters also chaired the King County Bar Association’s Appellate Section (serving as Section President in 2008-09) and its Amicus Committee and co-chaired its Judicial Screening Committee (rating candidates for trial and appellate judicial positions).
-He is a past co-director of the Freemont Free Legal Clinic, and is a member of Kitsap Legal Services, serving at its free legal clinic.
-He has also chaired and/or taught dozens of continuing legal education seminars on legal writing and appellate practice throughout Washington.
+Mr. Masters also has been very active in various bar association committees, sections, and leadership, serving as a WSBA Treasurer and Governor, and chairing the WSBA’s Rules & Procedures Committee (which oversees the court-rule-making process) and its Amicus Committee (overseeing appellate briefs filed on behalf of the Bar).
+Mr. Masters also chaired the King County Bar Association’s Appellate Section (serving as Section President in 2008-09) and its Amicus Committee, and he co-chaired its Judicial Screening Committee (rating candidates for trial and appellate judicial positions).
+He served as President of the Washington Appellate Lawyers Association from 2007 to 2013, and is a Fellow of the American Bar Foundation and of the American Academy of Appellate Lawyers.

 Ken is married to Kara Masters, who is of counsel to MLG, and who also clerked for several appellate court judges.
 They met in law school.
-Ken was a Teaching Assistant for Kara’s Constitutional Law class, but she married him anyway.
+Ken was the Teaching Assistant for Kara’s Constitutional Law class, but she married him anyway.